Updated: Mar 15

 Does this all take time to rearrange the environment?
 Yes, it does.
 I remember an indignant mom asking me in a parenting class, “so you are saying I need to rearrange my cabinets?”
 YEP.
 These adaptive skills don’t magically appear with a wand, people!

-Julietta is a Certified Positive Discipline Advanced Trainer with an Ed.S Degree in School Psychology and a Masters Degree in School Counseling from Seattle University.
-She is the co-founder of Sproutable, science backed online parenting insights for pregnancy to preschool, helping multitasking and sleep deprived parents everywhere.
-Her trauma informed expertise includes early child development, autism, learning disabilities, anxiety, behavior disorders, Positive Discipline, Social Thinking and mindfulness.
-Her popular keynote speeches, classes and workshops in Seattle have been described as rejuvenating, motivating and inspiring.
-Julietta has learned the most from her own three daughters, now 9, 6, and 18 months.
+Julietta Skoog is a Certified Positive Discipline Trainer with an Ed.S Degree in School Psychology and a Masters Degree in School Counseling from Seattle University.
+She is the co-founder of Sproutable, science-backed online parenting insights for pregnancy to preschool, helping multitasking and sleep-deprived parents everywhere.
+Her popular keynote speeches, classes, and workshops have been described as rejuvenating, motivating, and inspiring.
+She has learned the most from her own three children.